FOSSEE/sees/ult/ult_4/script.rst

 ..
 R21

-The characters that you can see on the slide are the shell meta characters
+The characters that you see on the slide are the shell meta characters

 ..
 R22